 In his second article on unconscious bias training, Gareth Buchanan sets out the practical steps that you can take to make your unconscious bias training a success and to maximise the impact it has on your organisation's diversity and inclusion strategy.

-Commentary and analysis: HR and legal information and guidance relating to diversity and inclusion.
+Commentary and insights: HR and legal information and guidance relating to diversity and inclusion.